Our review includes potentially triggering words:

-Posted: 9 weeks ago, last updated 8 days ago.
+Posted: 2 years ago, last updated 8 days ago.

 Unusually, Nanotale's main interaction is typing.
 Apart from movement, you must pull out your field notebook and type sentences to fight, solve puzzles, or harvest samples.
 Words are related to the object you are typing about.
 For example; enemies will have words like darkness, fear, or bite while interactive elements like plants have words like cure, ocean, or enkindle.
 However, some of the word choices can seem a bit bizarre at times.

-Nanotale is currently in early access on Steam with an anticipated full release in early 2021.
 Nanotale is a new adventure from the Typing Chronicles franchise and the successor to Epistory - Typing Chronicles.

 Nanotale is not officially rated by PEGI or ESRB.
 The game shows mild fantasy violence and is most likely best suited for people who have basic typing abilities.